 An agreement between an employee and an employer to work additional daily or weekly hours, or an approval from the Director of Employment Standards for excess weekly hours, does not relieve an employer from the requirement to pay overtime pay where overtime hours are worked.

 An employer and an employee can agree in writing that the employee will work more than:

-These agreements are valid only if, prior to making the agreement, the employer gives the employee the Information Sheet for Employees About Hours of Work and Overtime Pay prepared by the Director of Employment Standards that describes the hours of work and overtime rules in the ESA.
-In order to be valid, the agreement must also include a statement in which the employee acknowledges receipt of the Information Sheet.
+These agreements are valid only if, prior to making the agreement, the employer gives the employee the most recent Information Sheet for Employees About Hours of Work and Overtime Pay prepared by the Director of Employment Standards that describes the hours of work and overtime pay rules in the ESA.
+In order to be valid, the agreement must include a statement in which the employee acknowledges receipt of the Information Sheet.

 Employers who would like to make an application for approval for excess weekly hours are required to make their application in a form provided by the Ministry of Labour.
-An employer who makes an application for excess weekly hours must post a copy of the application in their workplace on the day the application is submitted in accordance with the ESA where it is likely to come to the attention of the employee(s) identified in the application.
+An employer who makes an application for excess weekly hours must post a copy of the application in their workplace on the day the application is submitted where it is likely to come to the attention of the employee(s) identified in the application.
 When the approval or a notice of refusal of the application is received, this must be posted in place of the application.

 Employees are entitled to a certain number of hours free from having to work.